cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET/blob/master/doc/logo/CADET-GitHub.png)

 # CADET-SMB
 CADET-SMB is a comprehensive simulator for analysis and design of simulated moving bed (SMB) chromatographic processes.
 It is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of Forschungszentrum Jülich (FZJ) under supervision of Dr. Eric von Lieres.
 CADET-SMB uses the simulation engine of the CADET framework, which provides a fast and accurate solver for the general rate model (GRM) of packed bed liquid chromatography.

-# Introduction
+# Introductionc
 There are various practical modes of preparative chromatography.
-Cyclic bath elution chromatography is most frequently applied.
+Cyclic batch elution chromatography is most frequently applied.
 In counter-current chromatography, the fluid and solid phases are moved through the column in opposite directions.
 Since the true moving bed (TMB) process is technically hard to implement, the simulated moving bed (SMB) process is usually applied.
 In this repository, we offer an extension of the CADET framework, CADET-SMB, for simulating SMB chromatographic processes.

 # Branch: LAW-OPS
 For more general introduction, please see the main branch, in which we introduce the standard version of fixed point iteration (STD-FPI) method.